usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 When required in the authenticator type descriptions under [Section 5.1](#reqauthtype), the verifier SHALL implement controls to protect against online guessing attacks.
 Unless otherwise specified in the description of a given authenticator, the verifier SHALL effectively limit online attackers to no more than 100 consecutive failed attempts on a single account.

-Additional techniques MAY be used to prioritize authentication attempts that are likely to come from the subscriber over those that are more likely to come from an attacker:
+Additional techniques MAY be used to reduce the likelihood that an attacker will lock the legitimate claimant out as a result of rate limiting.
+These include:

 - Requiring the claimant to complete a CAPTCHA before attempting authentication.